Pre-Arrival Information for Research Scholars, Faculty and Staff

 J-1 Scholars may engage in full-time work that is strictly related to the purpose of their coming to the United States and only on the campus of the sponsor.

-H-1B, TN and O visa holders may only work at UT in the position for which a visa document was issued.
+H-1B, TN and O-1 visa holders may only work at UTHSC in the position for which a visa document was issued.

 Social Security Number

 All paid employment and the opening of some bank accounts require a Social Security number.
-Please check with your department for details.
-The closest Social Security Administration office to UT Health Science Center is at 1330 Monroe Avenue and is open 9 a.m. to 4 p.m.
-Monday-Friday.
+You must apply for a Social Security number in person and bring with you your passport, I-94 Record printout, and visa documents (DS-2019 form or USCIS approval notice).
+The closest Social Security Administration office to UT Health Science Center is at 1330 Monroe Avenue and is open 9 a.m. to 3 p.m.weekdays, although only 9am to noon on Wednesdays.

 J-1 visa holders should come to International Affairs to validate their SEVIS record before applying for a Social Security number.